Identity theft - fraud information

 What to do if you are a victim of identity fraud

 This issue alone is reason to order your credit report immediately.
 Identity theft is an insidious crime, involving a thief who assumes your name to open new accounts, divert your card statements to another address, and run up all sorts of bad debt without you ever knowing about it until collectors come calling.
 Over time, identity theft could jeopardize your ability to obtain further credit.
 The best way to catch a thief who is using your name is by getting a copy of your credit report, which will show you if there are accounts listed you know you haven't opened.
 For example, if a thief has intercepted a pre-approved credit card offer in your name and sent it in with a change of address, your credit report will include the account.
-Check your credit report frequently!
-Get a free copy of your credit report right now Free Credit Report

 What to do if you are a victim of identity fraud